 - Checking consistency between your sales report and the payment requests received by Adyen.

 - Validating and booking funds received on your bank account and reported costs.

 Successful implementations within ERP systems (e.g. SAP, MS Dynamics AX, etc.) use the following approach:

 Step 1: Create a debit position in a GL clearing account

 For each sale or payment:

 Create a receivable position in a clearing account in your ERP or accounting system.
-Implement this based on the existing sales reports from your ecommerce or point-of-sale platform.
-Ensure you use a unique order reference to enable automated matching later.
+Implement this based on the existing sales reports from your Ecommerce or point-of-sale platform.
+Use a unique order reference to automate matching later.

 You may have to perform one-to-many bookings, for example multiple partial captures.